iSasuke7/tamagotchi/EXPLANATIONS.md

 Related to DateUpdated, this can be thought of as a cache invalidation time.
-When the dumper is run, it checks for if an entity (say, a User) has changed since the last export.
+When the dumper is run, it checks for if an entity (say, a User) has changed since the last tamagotchi.
 If there has been a change, the new User will always be saved.
-However, if the User is the same as the last export, there is a problem.
-If the exporter only saves on updates, there is an information gap between User updates, even though in each individual export the exporter knew there was no change, since in analysis we cannot know if a User was checked at times between the saved records.
-However, if the exporter always saves the new User regardless of changes, there will be many redundant records that serve only to say that a User has not changed.
+However, if the User is the same as the last tamagotchi, there is a problem.
+If the tamagotchi only saves on updates, there is an information gap between User updates, even though in each individual tamagotchi the tamagotchi knew there was no change, since in analysis we cannot know if a User was checked at times between the saved records.
+However, if the tamagotchi always saves the new User regardless of changes, there will be many redundant records that serve only to say that a User has not changed.
 The invalidation time is used to solve this.
 If the User has not changed, and time since the last saved